Chin Enhancement Surgery (Genioplasty, Mentoplasty) Guide

 For the first few weeks, scars typically appear raised.
 They will eventually fade to faint lines.
 Avoid too much sun exposure to the chin area as this can cause permanent darkening of the area.

 Avoid anything that may promote facial flushing for 4 to 6 weeks.
 This includes saunas, steam rooms, and steam face masks.

 The surgeon may advise that the patient wears a compression bandage around the face for the first couple of weeks after the operation.
 The length of time they will need to wear this bandage will depend on the individual surgeon’s specific advice.
 The surgeon will also advise on the type of bandage that they need and will be able to recommend some suitable options.

-There will, of course, be a noticeable difference to the face immediately after surgery, but it is important to remember that patients may not be able to appreciate the final cosmetic results until up to 6 months after surgery.
-This is because often there is some residual swelling, some scarring may take longer to fade, and it may take a while for the area to fully heal.
-Immediately after the surgery, the chin may look larger than anticipated due to the swelling.
+There will, of course, be a noticeable difference to the face immediately after surgery.
+Still, it is important to remember that patients may not appreciate the final cosmetic results until up to 6 months after surgery.
+This is because there is some residual swelling, some scarring may take longer to fade, and it may take a while for the area to heal fully.
+In addition, immediately after the surgery, the chin may look larger than anticipated due to the swelling.
 This will gradually settle within 2 weeks.

 Risks and Complications

 What are the main chin enhancement risks and complications?